|Nutrition Facts (per serving)|

 |Total Carbohydrate 32g||11%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This flavorful ground beef soup is an excellent choice for an everyday fall or winter meal, and it is packed with nutrients.
-Canned black-eyed peas add protein and make for an easy preparation.
+Canned black-eyed peas add protein and make for easy preparation.
 And it's a hearty, satisfying soup.

 We enjoy this soup with freshly baked cornbread.
 Biscuits would be good with the soup as well.
 Add a tossed salad for a fabulous family lunch or dinner.

 - 1 medium onion (chopped)

 - 2 cups chopped kale